Franchise: Alone in the Dark aka: Alone In The Dark 2

 Mind Screw: Both finales to the 2008 Alone in the Dark.

-Alone in the Dark 2 featured zombie pirate mobsters (wielding 1920's era firearms in the beginning, then dressed and equipped as pirates) as the game's enemies.
-One member of the Quirky Miniboss Squad was even a zombie pirate ninja!
+The second game featured zombie pirate mobsters (wielding 1920's era firearms in the beginning, then dressed and equipped as pirates) as the game's enemies.
+One member of the Quirky Miniboss Squad was even a zombie pirate mobster ninja!

-In Alone in the Dark 3, you fought zombie cowboys, and during a short section of the game, zombie cowboy werewolves.
+In the third game, you fought zombie cowboys, a zombie cowboy ninja as a boss, and during a short section of the game, zombie cowboy werewolves.

 One-Winged Angel: In The New Nightmare, both of the Morton brothers undergo a monsterous transformation to become the game's final bosses.
 Alan Morton just turns purple and grows to about 8 feet tall, whereas Obed Morton turns into a large, two-headed, jet-black bipedal reptilian monster.